greenriver/hmis-warehouse/app/views/warehouse_reports/outflow/README.md

 ## Clients without recent service

-The count of the number of clients with an open enrollment and service since Oct 1, 2018, but no service during the reporting period.
+The count of the number of clients with an open enrollment and some service during the reporting period, but no service after the cut-off date.

 ## Total Outflow